General context, key principles and hot topics

 - the differences in data protection laws in each jurisdiction, and ensuring that breaches do not occur in the gathering and transferring of data between jurisdictions for the purposes of the internal investigation or responding to requests from a law enforcement authority;

 - whether any of the jurisdictions impose a positive statutory obligation to make a formal report once the corporation becomes aware, or begins to suspect, that a crime has been committed (Northern Ireland and Scotland have additional statutes that impose reporting duties that apply in addition to laws that apply UK-wide);

-- identifying which authorities may claim that the offending conduct occurred in their jurisdiction as a result of the fact that, with cloud-based communications (email, WhatsApp, iMessage, etc.), offending behaviour can occur in more than one location;
+- identifying which authorities may claim that the offending conduct occurred in their jurisdiction as a result of the fact that, with cloud-based communications (email, WhatsApp, iMessage, etc.), offending behaviour, and its impacts, can occur in more than one location;

 - whether evidence-sharing or mutual assistance treaties exist between the relevant jurisdictions;

 - differing rules surrounding the admissibility of intercepted communications; and

 - whether there are sensitivities between the authorities in the various jurisdictions, for example, whether one authority is taking precedence, and if so whether the other authorities accept that position.